 (2) Adding a site to the list.
 Ecology will add a site to the no further action sites list if, and only if:

-(a) After completing an initial investigation, Ecology or PLIA determines that no further remedial action is necessary under state cleanup law to meet the criteria in WAC 173-340-330(5)(b); or
+(a) After completing an initial investigation, ecology or PLIA determines that no further remedial action is necessary under state cleanup law to meet the criteria in WAC 173-340-330(5); or

-(b) Ecology removes the site from the contaminated sites list based on the criteria in WAC 173-340-330(5)(b).
+(b) Ecology removes the site from the contaminated sites list based on the criteria in WAC 173-340-330(5).

 (3) Tracking institutional controls and periodic reviews.
-For each site on the no further action sites list, Ecology will identify on the list whether the site requires:
+For each site on the no further action sites list, ecology will identify on the list whether the site requires:

 (a) Institutional controls under WAC 173-340-440; or